nonnymoose/xkcdbk/README.md

 	If you'd like to reconfigure xkcdbk, then delete \`$HOME/.xkcdbk\`.

 # Installing
-Simply download the main script, `xkcdbk`.
+Simply download and run the main script, `xkcdbk`.
 It can take care of the rest.